Candidates with experience of 4 years or less

 (c) a summary of his/her legal work experience (where applicable).

-Stage 2: Written Assignment & Judicial Service Selection Programme (“JSSP”)
+Stage 2 (for candidates who pass Stage 1): Written Assignment & Judicial Service Selection Programme (“JSSP”)

 (a) complete a written assignment via email ahead of the JSSP; and